sonukuldeep/Rust_tutorial/README.md

     - Tuple
     - Unit

-Classic structs
+1. Classic structs
 - Most commonly used
 - Each field has a name and a type

-Tuple
+2. Tuple
 - Similar to classic structs
 - Their fields have no names

-Uint structs
+3. Unit structs
 - Have no field
 - Similar to the () unit type